 - FAB - First Aid Brisbane offer public courses North Brisbane in Clontarf & Redcliffe and South Brisbane in Wakerley.

 - Our professional Trainers offer simple easy to follow CPR courses 7 times a week plenty for your to choose from.
 NO ONLINE OR FURTHER STUDY REQUIRED.

-- We will never let you down once you have paid for your course we guarentee IT WILL NEVER BE CANCELLED ON YOU.
+- We will never let you down once you have paid for your course we guarentee Courses are NEVER CANCELLED ON YOU.

 First Aid Brisbane ensure that by completing this course it will give you confidence to help in a life-saving and adding an AED increases the person’s chances of survival if started soon after the heart has stopped beating.